 The term surgical nurse practitioner can be applied in various situations.

-For example, who works in the trauma surgery can be considered as a surgical nurse practitioner, but the ones working in the cardiology department is different.
+For example, those who work in trauma surgery can be considered surgical nurse practitioner, but the ones working in the cardiology department is different.

 So, it’s not right to state that nurse practitioners have a standard population for patients.